stantond/vagrant-django-postgres/README.md

 ### First Run

-	`vagrant up` to start the VM and run initial provisioning `python src/manage.py createsuperuser` and create a Django superuser `vagrant reload` to restart following the updates installed during provisioning
+1. `vagrant up` _to start the VM and run initial provisioning_
+2. `python src/manage.py createsuperuser` _to create a Django superuser_
+3. vagrant reload` _to restart following the updates installed during provisioning_

 ### Subsequent Runs

-	`vagrant up`
+1. `vagrant up`
-	`vagrant ssh`
+2. `vagrant ssh`

 ### Shell

-Use `python src/manage.py runserver 0.0.0.0:8000` to start the server.
+* Use `python src/manage.py runserver 0.0.0.0:8000` to start the server.
-Append `--settings=config.settings.local` to use a particular settings file.
+* Append `--settings=config.settings.local` to use a particular settings file.